NACLab/ngc-learn/docs/tutorials/lesson1.md

-Although modeling a complete neuronal system through the lens of cable theory is complex and intricate in of itself, ngc-learn is built with this direction in mind. ngc-learn starts with with the idea a neuron (or a cluster of them) can be viewed as a node, or [Node](ngclearn.engine.nodes.node) (also see {ref}`node-model`), and each bundle of synapses that connect pairs of nodes can be viewed as a cable, or [Cable](ngclearn.engine.cables.cable) (also see {ref}`cable-model`).
+Although modeling a complete neuronal system through the lens of cable theory is complex and intricate in of itself, ngc-learn is built with this direction in mind. ngc-learn starts with with the idea that a neuron (or a cluster of them) can be viewed as a node, or [Node](ngclearn.engine.nodes.node) (also see {ref}`node-model`), and each bundle of synapses that connects pairs of nodes can be viewed as a cable, or [Cable](ngclearn.engine.cables.cable) (also see {ref}`cable-model`).

 Each node has multiple, different (named) "compartments", which are regions